Agile Therapeutics – Consenus Indicates Potential 249.8% Upside

-Agile Therapeutics with ticker code (AGRX) have now 5 analysts in total covering the stock.
+Agile Therapeutics found using ticker (AGRX) have now 5 analysts in total covering the stock.
 The consensus rating is ‘Strong_Buy’.
-The target price ranges between 9 and 6 calculating the average target price we see 7.8.
-With the stocks previous close at 2.23 this would imply there is a potential upside of 249.8%.
-The 50 day moving average now sits at 2.01 and the 200 day moving average is 2.28.
-The company has a market cap of $194m.
+The target price ranges between 9 and 6 with a mean TP of 7.8.
+Now with the previous closing price of 2.23 this would imply there is a potential upside of 249.8%.
+The 50 day MA is 2.02 and the 200 moving average now moves to 2.29.
+The company has a market cap of $190m.
 You can visit the company’s website by visiting: http://www.agiletherapeutics.com

 Agile Therapeutics, a women’s healthcare company, focuses on the research, development, and commercialization of prescription contraceptive products for women.
 Its lead product candidate is Twirla, also known as AG200-15, a once-weekly prescription contraceptive patch.
 The company is also developing a pipeline of Twirla line extensions and other transdermal contraceptive products, including AG200-ER, a regimen that allows a woman to extend the length of her cycle; AG200-SP, which is a regimen designed to provide shorter and lighter periods; AG200-ER (SmP), a regimen to allow a woman to extend the length of her cycle, as well as experience shorter and lighter periods; and AG890, a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
 Agile Therapeutics was founded in 1997 and is headquartered in Princeton, New Jersey.